-In one respect, this is great as it is delightfully communicative – every movement of the wheels can be felt through the tiller and the seat of your pants – but it can almost be off-putting when you feel just how close to the limit it can get while still managing to hold on, with lift-off oversteer being the most common thing you’ll feel it tending towards, particularly through sweeping downhill bends, which I was thankfully forewarned about by the owner.
+In one respect, this is great as it is delightfully communicative – every movement of the wheels can be felt through the tiller and the seat of your pants – but it can almost be off-putting when you feel just how close to the limit it can get while still managing to hold on, with lift-off oversteer being the most common thing you’ll feel it tending towards, particularly through sweeping downhill bends, which I was thankfully forewarned of by the owner.

-Given how quick the steering is once you get past its initial on-centre vagueness that’s typical of older hydraulically-assisted racks and lean on the brakes without fully letting off until you’re right at the apex of a corner, so it’s easy to prevent it from coming unstuck, no matter how much it may try to rotate given that it’s long wheelbase for a front-wheel drive car won’t suddenly begin to defy physics without some intervention from you, the driver.
+Given how quick the steering is once you get past its initial on-centre vagueness that’s typical of older hydraulically-assisted racks and lean on the brakes without fully letting off until you’re right at the apex of a corner, it’s easy to prevent it from coming unstuck, no matter how much it may try to rotate given that it’s proportionally long wheelbase for a front-wheel drive car won’t suddenly begin to defy physics without some intervention from you, the driver.

 Clearly then, the Integra Type R is like the girl who really makes you work hard for their love, but makes it all worth it in the end.
 Well, the Integra feels as though it is, at least – I can’t guarantee the same when it comes to your love life.